polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 You have now secured access to this endpoint, such that _only_ users belonging to the _"root"_ or _"admin"_ roles can invoke it.
-The above value is a comma separated list of roles, allowing a user to access the endpoint, _only_ if he or she belongs to _any_ of the roles listed.
-All other users will be denied access.
+The above value is a comma separated list of roles, allowing a user to access the endpoint, _only_ if he or she belongs to _any_ of the roles listed - All other users will be denied access.
 The complete code we ended up with can be found below.

 ```